Population Change (Urban Places)

 Brabyn L (2017) Declining Towns and Rapidly Growing Cities in New Zealand- developing an empirically-based model that can inform policy.
 Policy Quarterly.
 13, 37-46. http://igps.victoria.ac.nz/publications/PQ/2017/PQ-Vol-13-Supplementary-2017.pdf.

-Jackson NO, L Brabyn, D Maré, MP Cameron and I Pool (In Press) From ageing-driven growth towards the ending of growth.
+Jackson NO, L Brabyn, D Maré, MP Cameron and I Pool (2019) From ageing-driven growth towards the ending of growth.
 Subnational population trends in New Zealand, in J Anson, W Bartl, A Kulczycki (Hg.)
-International Approaches to the Study of Population Dordrecht: Springer.
+Studies in the Sociology of Population.
+International Perspectives.
+Switzerland: Springer Nature. pp 161-193.

 Jackson NO and L Brabyn (2017) The mechanisms of subnational population growth and decline in New Zealand, 1976-2013’ Policy Quarterly Supplement 13: 22-36. http://igps.victoria.ac.nz/publications/PQ/2017/PQ-Vol-13-Supplementary-2017.pdf.